Best Small Business Accounting Software in 2023

 - Additional users: $3 per user, per month

-- Receipts scanning: $10 for 50 scans per month
+- Receipt scanning: $10 for 50 scans per month

-QuickBooks Desktop: Best Desktop Accounting Software for Managing Multiple Companies
+Sage 50: Best Desktop Accounting Software

 Pros